owengaspard/rust-by-example/README.md

-# rust-by-example
+# The Code in Rust by Practice
-All the code used in Rust by Example
+This is the code I either wrote or copied from Rust by Practice.